-Back sleepers were thought to have a higher quality of sleep in the past.
-However, research has revealed that this may not be the optimal sleeping posture, since it may cause obstructed airways, sleep apnea, and snoring.
-Although personal preferences have a factor in selecting a sleeping position, the side position seems to be associated with better sleep quality.
+Back sleepers were thought to have a higher sleep quality in the past.
+However, research has revealed that this may not be the optimal sleeping posture since it may cause obstructed airways, sleep apnea, and snoring.
+Although personal preferences factor in selecting a sleeping position, the side position seems associated with better sleep quality.

 Blue light from electronic books suppresses melatonin production.
-Melatonin deficiency makes it difficult to fall asleep and leaves you fatigued the following day.
+Melatonin deficiency makes it difficult to fall asleep, leaving you fatigued the following day.
 As a result, reading from a real book is suggested to help you relax and sleep better.

 18. Concentrate On Staying Awake